zyvy/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

 LIMIT 10
 ```
 Notice that we specified that “occurred_at” should be descending order, but total_amt_usd should be in the default ascending order.
+ORDER BY in a SQL query only has temporary effects, for the results of that query, unlike sorting a sheet by column in Excel or Sheets.
+The ORDER BY statement always comes in a query after the SELECT and FROM statements, but before the LIMIT statement.
+If you are using the LIMIT statement, it will always appear last.
+As you learn additional commands, the order of these statements will matter more.

 ### The WHERE Clause
 The WHERE clause goes between FROM and ORDER BY.
 WHERE allows you narrow your search to results where one column has a particular value or range of values.
 For example: